laminlabs/lamin-blog/docs/spatialdata.md

 ## Understanding the context of a dataset

-Let us pick the first dataset in the results.
-Let us call `.describe()`:
+Let us pick the first dataset in the results and call `.describe()`:

 ```python
 artifact = xenium_datasets[0]